DIY Dog Crate Side Table: Stylish & Budget-Friendly (Under $100!)

 Follow the plan to draw the cut-out designs.

-And I used my jigsaw for making all these cut-outs.
-The jigsaw creates the splintering on the underside of the material.
+I used my jigsaw to make all these cut-outs.
+The jigsaw creates splintering on the underside of the material.
 Even though I used the tape, I still had lots of chipping on those edges, especially on the crosscutting.

-I didn't use a guide to make the cuts, those lines are far from straight, I need to get some more practice with this saw!
+I didn't use a guide to make the cuts; those lines are far from straight, and I need more practice with this saw.

 3. DRILL POCKET HOLES

-You need to drill pocket holes all around the front and back pieces (A & B) and at the top and lower sides of pieces C & D.
+You must drill pocket holes around the front and back pieces (A & B) and at the top and lower sides of pieces C & D.

 4. PAINT OR STAIN

 Before assembling the table, I decided to stain all the pieces.
-I used Varathane dark walnut wood stain - 8 oz was more than enough for this table.
+I used Varathane dark walnut wood stain - 8 oz was enough for this table.

 I didn't use a wood conditioner or fancy sponges...
 An old sock worked very well. ;) Only one coat gave me good coverage.